Shogan/kubernetes-the-hard-way-on-aws/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way on AWS

+This repo is a fork of This is a fork of the original [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) git repo by Kelsey Hightower.

+This is focused on setting up Kubernetes from scratch on Amazon Web Services (AWS).
+I have tried to remain true to the original with a "no scripts" approach.
+In other words, you're forced to go through everything component-by-component, from creating the compute instances, to provisioning certificates, encryption, etcd, setting up the controllers, workers, pod networking and more...

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.